m-a-n-a-s/cs335-project/README.md

 ```
 $make clean
 ```
-To build run
+To build the executable run.
 ```
 $make
 ```
-This will make a executable named lexer in bin folder To run
+This will make a executable named lexer in bin folder.<\br>
+To run
 ```
 $./bin/lexer <file>